Achievement (video games): Platform (multi-game) achievement systems

 Although many other individual games would develop their own "secret bonuses" and internal achievements, the first implementation of an easily accessible and multi-game achievement system is Microsoft's Xbox 360 Gamerscore system, introduced at E3 in 2005, and implemented on the 360's launch date (22/11/05).
 Microsoft extended Gamerscore support to the Games for Windows – Live scheme in 2007 by including support for Achievements in Halo 2.

-In 2007, Valve became the second large publisher to release a platform-based, multi-game achievement system for their Steam platform, eventually capturing a wide number of Windows, Mac OS X, Linux, and SteamOS based games.
+In 2007, Valve became the second company to release a multi-game achievement system for their Steam digital storefront, eventually capturing a wide number of PC games, including Mac games.

 In 2008, Sony followed suit by offering Trophies for the PlayStation 3.
 There was no Trophy support for the PlayStation Portable, even though the device does have PSN connection capability.
+Trophies became mandatory for new games from January 2009.
 By 2011, the successor to the PlayStation Portable, the PlayStation Vita, and all PlayStation Vita games had universal support for the Trophy system, as well as the later PlayStation 4 and PlayStation 5 and their games.

 Apple added achievements to Game Center on October 12, 2011, with the release of the iOS 4, for mobile platform for iPhone, iPad, and iPod Touch.
 Achievements are available on Android via Google Play Games.

 Microsoft's mobile OSes, Windows Phone 7 and Windows Phone 8, included Xbox Live support, including Achievements when first launched worldwide on October 21, 2010.

 Amazon Kindle provided the GameCircle service starting July 11, 2012, which tracks achievements and leaderboards for some games adapted to the Kindle platform.
+In October 2022, Amazon shut down access to GameCircle.

 Kongregate, a browser games hosting site, features Badges, which earn the user points, similar to Xbox Live's Gamerscore and PlayStation Network's Trophy system.
 Much like PSN's Trophies, points work towards increasing a player's level.
 The site FAQ explains, "Your level will automatically rise as you earn points.
 We're still working out the details of what kind of privileges and potential prizes that points and levels could be used to unlock."

 In 2012, RetroAchievements started to retroactively add achievements to old game-systems for use in Emulation software like RetroArch.
 Users add indicators which trigger when a certain value changes in emulating the ROM.